-What better way to spend summer’s longer days than with a really long book?
+What better way to spend summer’s longest day (June 20 this year) than with a really long book?
 Since it is summer reading, let’s look at fiction (written in English).

 How do you find a really long book?
 You could peruse the shelves at a library or a book store.
 Or you could let your fingers do the walking—go online and search.
 That search brings up interesting choices: whose list do you believe—Wikipedia’s, Amazon’s, Mental Floss’s, ListVerse’s or someone else’s?
 They share some selections, but not others.
 How are the book lengths determined—by the number of pages, characters or words?
 All three are used, but counting the number of words seems to be the most accurate.